davidmur7/spanish_quiz/README.md

 ## Project Description

 This Spanish quiz app is a menu driven console app which allows the user test their Spanish abilities.
+The user can
+- Start a quiz based on chosen difficulty level.
-The user can search for records of words they were previously quized on.
+- search for records of words they were previously quized on.
+- List words by certain level.

 ## Project Purpose